ben-dh3/music_web_app_html/README.md

+# Makers Course Content
+Flask project that interacts with a database and returns html.

 # Flask HTML Web & Database Project Starter

 This is a starter project for you to use to start your Flask HTML web & database